partahauki/Docker-kertausta/README.md

 - 8080 MongoApi
 - 8070 RedisApi

 Navigate to http://localhost:3000 and input some strings.
 At http://localhost:4200 you can see all the strings you submitted.
-Output-page has to be manually refreshed if you were to input new string.
+Output-page has to be manually refreshed if you were to input a new string.

 ## Docker images
 #### Base images used: